What pension charges am I paying?

 Service or policy fee

 Some providers will charge an inactivity fee, which essentially means that if you stop paying into your pension you’ll be penalised.
-Occasionally referred to as ‘active member discounts’ in an attempt to give them a positive spin, it’s important to keep an eye out for these, especially if you’ve moved jobs a lot and have several dormant pensions.
+It’s occasionally referred to as ‘active member discounts’ in an attempt to give them a positive spin, so it’s important to keep an eye out for these, especially if you’ve moved jobs a lot and have several dormant pensions.

 A contribution charge is a percentage that’s taken out every time you pay into your pension.
 Some providers will impose a charge of 2% every time you pay into your pot, meaning that the cost of those monthly contributions can really stack up.
 Thankfully, this charge is much less common than it used to be, and you certainly won’t face this fee with PensionBee.

 An exit fee is exactly what it sounds - a fee to withdraw or transfer your savings - and these can vary even more widely than annual management fees.
-Reports suggest some 670,000 savers have faced exit fees up to 10%, which has led to the FCA imposing a cap of 1% and an exit fee ban on any new plans.
-Should you sign up to PensionBee, if we’re looking for your old pensions we’ll let you know if we find any exit fees greater than £10 before we transfer the pension.
+Reports suggest some 670,000 savers have faced exit fees up to 10%, which has led to the Financial Conduct Authority imposing a cap of 1% for savers over 55, and an exit fee ban on any new plans.
+If you sign up to PensionBee and we discover that one of your pension providers charges an exit fee of more than £10, or that your pension comes with special benefits or guarantees (such as a guaranteed annuity rate), we’ll ask your permission before we complete the transfer.

 Elsewhere, some providers will add another charge in the form of a ‘platform fee’ - essentially another cost they’ll impose just for the privilege of using their service.